-‘The narrative is tense, and Lewis’s well-meaning, blinkered hero is a marvelous creation.’ – Publishers Weekly
+‘The narrative is tense, and Lewis’s well-meaning, blinkered hero is a marvellous creation.’ – Publishers Weekly

 ‘Lewis catches the thrill of proximity to America’s eastern WASP aristocracy to an uncomfortable degree: their studied vagueness, their heartiness, the aloofness that cannot be copied.’ – Los Angeles Times